akfullfo/taskforce/README.md

 ```
 In this example, `taskforce` starts `sshd` and then starts `ntpd`.  `taskforce` is set to wait on both programs and both programs are started so that they will not detach themselves.
 If either program exits, it will be restarted.

-`ntpd` is run with a couple of extra features.
+The `ntpd` task configuration uses a couple of extra features.
 First, it defines a tag for the configuration file name.
 This is convenient for when the element is used in multiple places.
 It also adds two events.
 The first fires if the executable file changes, and the second fires if the configuration file changes.
 The event type _self_ is shorthand for the equivalent _file_change_ event.
 In both cases, the event will cause the task to be stopped.
 As both tasks have the _wait_ `control`, they will then be restarted.

 ### Installation ###
 The easiest way to install taskforce is with "pip" as: